MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

 description: "Learn now to create a migration task using the SharePoint Migration Tool (SPMT)."
 ---

-# Step 2: Create a migration task with SPMT
+# Step 3: Create a migration task with SPMT

 When creating a migration task, you can choose to migrate your sites, just your SharePoint Server lists or document libraries, or choose to modernize your site collection structure.
 A bulk method is also available, letting you enter all your task information into a CSV or JSON file and uploading the file into SPMT.

-> [!NOTE]
-> The site structure feature shown in the "Site migration" steps, is currently in **public preview** and subject to change without notice.

 ## Migration types